Virginia: Cities and towns

 Virginia is divided into 95 counties and 38 independent cities, which the U.S. Census Bureau describes as county-equivalents.
-This general method of treating cities and counties on par with each other is unique to Virginia, and stretches back the influence the city of Williamsburg had in the colonial period.
-Only three other independent cities exist elsewhere in the United States, each in a different state.
+This general method of treating cities and counties on par with each other is unique to Virginia and stretches back to the influence of Williamsburg and Norfolk in the colonial period.
+Only three other independent cities exist elsewhere in the US.
 The differences between counties and cities in Virginia are small and have to do with how each assess new taxes, whether a referendum is necessary to issue bonds, and with the application of Dillon's Rule, which limits the authority of cities and counties to countermand acts expressly allowed by the General Assembly.
-Within counties, there can also be incorporated towns, which do operate their own governments, and unincorporated communities, which do not.
-There are no further administrative subdivisions, such as villages or townships.
+Counties can also have incorporated towns, and while there are no further administrative subdivisions, the Census Bureau recognizes several hundred unincorporated communities.

-Over three million people, 35% of Virginians, live in the twenty jurisdictions defined as Northern Virginia, which is part of the larger Washington metropolitan area and the Northeast megalopolis.
-Fairfax County, with more than 1.1 million residents, is the most populous jurisdiction, and has a major urban business and shopping center in Tysons, Virginia's largest office market.
-Neighboring Prince William County is Virginia's second most populous county, with a population exceeding 450,000, and is home to Marine Corps Base Quantico, the FBI Academy and Manassas National Battlefield Park.
-Loudoun County, with its county seat at Leesburg, is the fastest-growing county in the state.
-Arlington County is the smallest self-governing county in the U.S. by land area, and has considered reorganizing as an independent city due to its high density.
+Over three million people, 35% of Virginians, live in the twenty jurisdictions collectively defined as Northern Virginia, part of the larger Washington metropolitan area and the Northeast megalopolis.
+Fairfax County, with more than 1.1 million residents, is Virginia's most populous jurisdiction, and has a major urban business and shopping center in Tysons, Virginia's largest office market.
+Neighboring Prince William County, with over 450,000 residents, is Virginia's second-most populous county and home to Marine Corps Base Quantico, the FBI Academy, and Manassas National Battlefield Park.
+Arlington County is the smallest self-governing county in the U.S. by land area, and local politicians have proposed reorganizing it as an independent city due to its high density.
+Loudoun County is the fastest-growing county in the state.
+In western Virginia, Roanoke city and Montgomery County, part of the Blacksburg–Christiansburg metropolitan area, both have surpassed a population of 100,000 since 2018.